Azure Container Service - Containerization Simplified

-Almost eight years ago, Microsoft started with Azure cloud.
-In broad terms, Azure provides services around IaaS and PaaS, from compute, storage, networking to databases, security and management, integration, analytics and IoT, AI, monitoring and management, web and mobile, etc. In addition, Azure developer services are one of the best, which include Visual Studio Team Services, Azure DevTest Labs, SDKs, Application Insight, Xamarin, API management solutions, etc.
+Almost eight years ago, Microsoft started with Azure Cloud.
+In broad terms, Azure provides services around IaaS and PaaS, from computing, storage, and networking to databases, security and management, integration, analytics and IoT, AI, monitoring and management, web and mobile, etc. In addition, Azure developer services are one of the best, which include Visual Studio Team Services, Azure DevTest Labs, SDKs, Application Insight, Xamarin, API management solutions, etc.

-ACS engine is an integral part of Azure Container Service.
+The ACS engine is an integral part of Azure Container Service.
 It is a CLI tool written in Go that helps you generate Azure Resource Manager (ARM) templates.
-These templates can help you customize the configuration for the orchestrator of your choice viz., Docker Swarm, Mesosphere DC/OS or Kubernetes.
-ACS engine lets you integrate the Docker enabled container cluster into a customer virtual network.
-The desired ACS engine needs information like cluster, orchestrator, features, agents, etc. The installation procedure for ACS engine is available for Windows, Linux, and Mac OS.
+These templates can help you customize the configuration for the orchestrator of your choice, viz., Docker Swarm, Mesosphere DC/OS, or Kubernetes.
+ACS engine lets you integrate the Docker-enabled container cluster into a customer's virtual network.
+The desired ACS engine needs information like cluster, orchestrator, features, agents, etc. The installation procedure for the ACS engine is available for Windows, Linux, and Mac OS.

 Container Clusters and Orchestrators

 Creating container clusters with ACS is very simple.
-In Azure portal, go to Azure container services.
+In the Azure portal, go to Azure container services.
 You can create a new container service and configure your container cluster.
-Select the container orchestrator you want like Swarm or Kubernetes, fill in the subscription details, resource groups and select the location but make sure that ACS is available in the region of your choice.
+Select the container orchestrator you want, like Swarm or Kubernetes, fill in the subscription details and resource groups, and select the location but make sure that ACS is available in the region of your choice.

 Clusters are made of masters and agents.
-Masters are for management while Agents provide compute power.
-The next step will help you to setup Master-Agent configuration.
+Masters are for management, while Agents provide computing power.
+The next step will help you to set up the Master-Agent configuration.
 You can choose a DNS name and can define master credentials such as username, public key, and the number of masters for the cluster.
 Similarly, select the number of agents you want and select the machine size for Agent instance.
-Once these steps are completed you need to create SSH Tunnel and once the setup is complete, create a container.
-Now all you need is some preliminary tests and you are good to go.
-What makes ACS standout is, it lets you choose orchestrator which you are comfortable with.
+Once these steps are completed, you need to create SSH Tunnel, and once the setup is complete, create a container.
+Now all you need is some preliminary tests, and you are good to go.
+What makes ACS stand out is it lets you choose an orchestrator which you are comfortable with.
 ACS allows you to quickly deploy a production-ready Kubernetes, DC/OS, or Docker Swarm cluster.
 Microsoft has in-detail documentation to explain the deployment process for these three.

-Choosing a container service in cloud totally depends on your needs and the most suitable provider for those needs in terms of services provided, expertise, tools available, and of course, costs involved.
-AWS has always dominated cloud and as a result the container services market, which has now become a three-horse race that includes Azure and Google.
-AWS container service is known as ECS and Google has Google Container Engine (GKE).
-There are different opinions from different users and reviewers based on their point of views as to which is the best Container-as-a-Service (CaaS) platform.
+Choosing a container service in the cloud totally depends on your needs and the most suitable provider for those needs in terms of services provided, expertise, tools available, and of course, costs involved.
+AWS has always dominated the cloud and, as a result, the container services market, which has now become a three-horse race that includes Azure and Google.
+AWS container service is known as ECS, and Google has Google Container Engine (GKE).
+There are different opinions from different users and reviewers based on their points of view as to which is the best Container-as-a-Service (CaaS) platform.

 ACS is getting a lot of interest from organizations going for containerization, especially Docker containers.
-There are several reasons to the increasing interest like Microsoft’s reliability, the ease with which it allows to develop services across platforms, optimized use of open-source tools and technologies for Azure, and inherent container advantage - “faster than VM”.
-Most people complain about the application portal because of the lag, lot of us face the problem.
-This could be because of the excessive use of animation on the portal which makes the web browser little lethargic.
+There are several reasons for the increasing interest like Microsoft’s reliability, the ease with which it allows to develop services across platforms, optimized use of open-source tools and technologies for Azure, and inherent container advantage - “faster than VM”.
+Most people complain about the application portal because of the lag; a lot of us face the problem.
+This could be because of the excessive use of animation on the portal, which makes the web browser a little lethargic.
 But I won’t mind little sluggishness for the reduced efforts of orchestrating and managing the clusters.
-Plus, you don’t need to pay upfront to use container service, there are no termination charges and you pay only for the resources you use like the database, app services, number of virtual machines, etc. In July 2017, Microsoft introduced Azure Container Instances (ACI) with features like per second billing, compute-on-demand, scheduling of multi-container groups, direct mounting of Azure files shares and custom sizes which make it the best option for complex microservices applications.
+Plus, you don’t need to pay upfront to use container service; there are no termination charges, and you pay only for the resources you use, like the database, app services, number of virtual machines, etc. In July 2017, Microsoft introduced Azure Container Instances (ACI) with features like per-second billing, compute-on-demand, scheduling of multi-container groups, and direct mounting of Azure files shares and custom sizes which make it the best option for complex microservices applications.